 5 Simulation Process

-The hybrid modeling feature uses a new flag, Hybrid Modeling Flag in the sizing and primary sim- ulation in the simulation manager.
+The hybrid modeling feature uses a new flag, Hybrid Modeling Flag in the sizing and primary simulation in the simulation manager.
 Hybrid Modeling Flag is triggered by inputs in the new object, HybridModel:Zone.
-The flag triggers the hybrid model simulation that calculates the zone temperature capacitance multipliers, infiltration air flow rates, or people count depending on the users input in the object, and the zone air temperature data input in the Schedule:File objects.
+The flag triggers the hybrid model simulation that calculates the zone temperature capacitance multipliers, infiltration air flow rates, or people count depending on the user’s input in the object, and the measured data of the zone air temperature, humidity and CO2 concentration input in the Schedule:File objects.
 The simulation steps will be as follows depending on the inputs of the HybridModel:Zone object.

 6 IO Ref

 7 Testing/Validation/Data Source(s)